June 27, 2023

 This leads to an increased calorie burn both during and after your workout, which aids in fat loss and helps reveal your lean muscle gains.

 Furthermore, compound exercises closely mimic everyday functional movements and sports-specific activities, enhancing your overall athletic performance and reducing the risk of injury.
+Many compound movements also improve core stability, which is essential for overall strength and injury prevention.

 Examples: